Metasurfaces-Enabled Wave Computing for Future Wireless Systems: Opportunities and Challenges: Open Challenges and Future Trends

 Analog signals are inherently more vulnerable to noise and distortion due to their continuous nature.
-This susceptibility means that even minor variations induced by noise can significantly alter the information carried by analog signals.
+This susceptibility means that even minor variations induced by noise can significantly alter the information carried by signals.
 To ensure the integrity and reliability of data in analog form, error correction mechanisms must operate in real-time, adapting to continuous signal variations instantly.
-Implementing error correction at the hardware level in analog systems involves designing complex circuits capable of conducting necessary calculations and adjustments swiftly and continuously.
-This not only helps in maintaining the fidelity of signal transmission, but also enhances the overall system efficiency by reducing the need for frequent conversions between analog and digital formats.
-Such an approach is essential for applications, e.g., in 6G, where the speed and energy efficiency of analog processing provide substantial benefits over digital alternatives.
+Implementing error correction at the hardware level in analog systems involves designing complex circuits capable of conducting necessary calculations and adjustments continuously.
+This not only helps in maintaining the fidelity of signal transmission but also enhances the overall system efficiency by reducing the need for frequent conversions between analog and digital formats.
+Optimized real-time error correction may be achieved through adaptive bitrate protocols, prioritized transmission of correction packets, and data caching to minimize redundant processing and reduce latency.